ItsTusharKumar/ItsTusharKumar/README.md

 - 👋 Hi, I’m @ItsTusharKumar
 - 👀 I’m interested in Any New Tech Idea
 - 🌱 I’m currently learning Python, WEB DEV, MACHINE LEARNING
-- 💞️ I’m looking to collaborate on AI TOOLS
+- 💞️ I’m looking to collaborate for AI TOOLS making.

 <!---
 ItsTusharKumar/ItsTusharKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.